ssteiger/Ethereum-NFT-Store-with-Dutch-Auctions/README.md

 # start app
 $ npm run dev
 ```
-(The App is configured to check for a private [Ganache](https://truffleframework.com/ganache) network)
+(The app is configured to check for a private [Ganache](https://truffleframework.com/ganache) network)

 ## Used packages
 * [Truffle](https://truffleframework.com/truffle)